robert-ferguson78/weathertopV2/README.md

 13. Stations listed in alphabetical order in Station-list/Dashboard view
 14. Seperated Station and Reading views.
 15. Latest readings has Weather icons assigned
-    a.
-Location
+    - Location
-    b.
-Weather Code
+    - Weather Code
-    c.
-Temperature
+    - Temperature
-    d.
-Wind
+    - Wind
-    e.
-Pressure
+    - Pressure
 16. Min and Max values are displayed for
-    a.
-Temperature
+    - Temperature
-    b.
-Wind
+    - Wind
-    c.
-Pressure
+    - Pressure
 17. Trends are displayed for Temperature, Wind, Pressure with icons and text for values Falling, Stable and Rising based on last 3 readings from user.
 18. Trend graphs are also diplsyed with 8 day forcase.
 19. Member/User profile page to display user details including
-    a.
-Email
+    - Email
-    b.
-First Name
+    - First Name
-    c.
-Last Name
+    - Last Name
-    d.
-Password "password is hidden with \*\*\*"
+    - Password "password is hidden with \*\*\*"
-    e.
-Confirm password
+    - Confirm password
 20. Ability to update users profile for
-    a.
-First Name
+    - First Name
-    b.
-Last Name
+    - Last Name
-    c.
-Password (must match confirm password field to save)
+    - Password (must match confirm password field to save)
-    d.
-But email is unique identifier for account and can not be changed "this is by design"
+    - But email is unique identifier for account and can not be changed "this is by design"

 # Additional Features that have been implemented